10 of the greatest gigs I ever went to (none of them were Kate Bush)

 Soundtrack of Our Lives – Shepherd’s Bush but not The Empire, possibly 2010

 I think the actual venue for this gig was Bush Hall which is a lovely place just up the road from Nandos on the Uxbridge Road.
 I used to live near there and one night there was a gunfight IN NANDOS.
 An actual gunfight with guns and people eating chicken and helping themselves to unlimited glasses of Fanta while criminals shot each other in the face.
-Since then Nandos have very sensibly introduced a No Weapons policy.
 Anyway, my friend Alan took me to this and it was fucking loud but very invigorating, and it involved Scandinavian dudes with big hairy faces and bollocks.

 ESG – Koko in London, 2014

 I confirmed my status as a hipster earlier this year by going to watch this all-female post-punk group performing their thumping bass tracks while a roomful of blokes with identikit big beards and pomaded haircuts all jerked along slightly off-beat.
-I loved it, my wife absolutely hated it but she hasn’t got a beard.
+I loved it, my wife absolutely hated it.

 Dogs – St Moritz in Soho, London, probably around 2004